marcbeep/marc.tt/index.md

 💻 I graduated from the University of Liverpool with a bachelors in Computer Science in 2023 that cost waaay too much.<br/>
 🎓 I was awarded an additional [scholarship](https://napcol.bluechiptt.com/scholarships-2020/) from the Government of Trinidad & Tobago for my results in Computer Science in 2020.<br/>
 🏅 I earned the Duke of Edinburgh Gold Award in 2020.<br/>
-🎥 I sometimes dabbled in filmmaking—check out some of my past [short films](https://youtube.com/@Marcbeep).<br/>
+🎥 I dabbled in filmmaking—check out some of my past [short films](https://youtube.com/@Marcbeep).<br/>
 🌊 I love the ocean and we should protect it (my favourite film is Finding Nemo).
-I'm a certified PADI Rescue Diver.<br/>
+I'm a certified PADI Rescue Diver and I've been trying to learn to surf (unsuccessfully).<br/>
-🏸 When I’m not in front of a screen, I enjoy a good game of Squash.

 PS.
 This site was written in Markdown and is intentionally simple due to my affinity to the [Small Web](https://benhoyt.com/writings/the-small-web-is-beautiful/).